bm2-lab/cage/README.md

 1. CAGE provides a standard CROWDSOURCING platform for the users to share the CRISPR-Cas9 based gene KO data.

-2. CAGE provides an efficient interface to analysis and visualize the CRISPR-based KO NGS data.
+2. CAGE provides an efficient interface to analyze and visualize the CRISPR-based KO NGS data.

 3. CAGE provides a robust learning pipeline to derive the sequence